gtiosclub/Table-View-Tutorial/P3/part3.md

 #### Instrinsic size

 In Part 1, we covered that constraints must define a view's *origin* (position) and *size*.
-The constraints for this label define its position, but they don't say anything about the label's size.
+The constraints for this label define its position, but they don't say anything about the its size.
 This is because the label has an **intrinsic size** determined by its content.
 In this case, Interface Builder knows how big the text *"Brian: 0"* should be when rendered in 17 point font.
 We can override this intrinsic size with our own constraints if we want, but it isn't necessary for this example.

 ### Adding buttons